layabyna/NL2SQL/README.md

 ## Notes

-- Only specific table and column names are used — no `SELECT *`.
+- Avoids `SELECT *` by default.
-- Top-K limit is enforced unless specified by the user.
+- Limits results unless instructed otherwise.
-- Easily extendable to other databases or LLMs.
+- Easily extensible for other LLMs or SQL engines.

 ---

 ## To-Do

-- Add error handling for invalid SQL
+- Add error handling for malformed input
-- Add support for multiple database dialects
+- Support PostgreSQL or MySQL
-- Integrate with Streamlit or Gradio for a UI
+- Add web UI using Streamlit or Gradio